XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/peer-management-methods/peers.md

 # peers
 [[Source]](https://github.com/ripple/rippled/blob/52f298f150fc1530d201d3140c80d3eaf781cb5f/src/ripple/rpc/handlers/Peers.cpp "Source")

-The `peers` command returns a list of all other `rippled` servers currently connected to this one over the [Peer Protocol](peer-protocol.html), including information on their connection and sync status.
+The `peers` command returns a list of all other `rippled` servers currently connected to this one over the peer protocol, including information on their connection and sync status.

-*The `peers` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*
+*The `peers` method is an admin method that can't be run by unprivileged users.*

 ### Request Format
 An example of the request format: